gcalvoCR/remote-desktop-winappdriver/README.md

 - Go to the installation directory of the WinAppDriver.exe and from the Command line *Usually (C:\Program Files (x86)\Windows Application Driver)*
 - Type *WinAppDriver.exe*
-- Make sure the command executes the file.
+- Make sure the command executes the file (starts the server).

 ## 3. Run the tests